• Skip to main content

 This model from F2C has a max load of 550lbs, and also has adjustable J-hooks so you can use them for rack pulls and setting up for Romanian deadlifts.

-If you do have more room in your basement or garage, see 5 of the Best Budget Power and Squat Racks on the Market in 2023.
+If you do have more room in your basement or garage, see 5 of the Best Budget Power and Squat Racks on the Market.

 #4.
 Yes4All Mini Deadlift Barbell Jack